esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/conclusion.md

 >
 > ![accessible]({{ page.root }}/fig/accessible.jpg)
 >
-> - attaching a **data license** or clear data accessibility statement in your openly available administrative metadata.
+> - Attach a **data license** or clear data accessibility statement in your openly available administrative metadata.
 > - ensuring your data are archived in long-term storage and retrievable by their **persistent identifier** using a standard protocol.
 > - giving **access** to the **metadata**, even if the data are closed.
 {: .checklist}